Skip to Content Top

 Our Pearland child support attorneys are here to guide you through the process of creating a fair and legally sound child support payment plan that meets the needs of your family.

-Child Support Payment Criteria in Texas
+Criteria for Child Support Payments in Texas

 Generally, in Texas, the non-custodial parent pays child support.
 This is the party that does not have the exclusive right to designate the primary residence of the child.
 The custodial parent is expected to use the child support money for the care and maintenance of the child.
 With court approval and if in the best interest of the child, the parties can agree to go without child support, especially if possession is split evenly between the parties and their income is like one another.

-Understanding Child Support Calculations in Texas
+How Child Support is Calculated in Texas

 Texas is one of the few states that uses a basic percentage of income in calculating child support.
 All income is included for child support purposes.